 Amid heightened uncertainty, fundamental quality matters.

-Investors are pricing in an optimistic outlook for U.S. equities, seemingly anticipating a relatively quick recovery from the effects of the coronavirus pandemic.
+- Investors appear to be pricing in an optimistic outlook for U.S. equities, anticipating a relatively quick recovery from the effects of the coronavirus pandemic.

-Our view is that a U.S. recovery may take longer than is currently anticipated.
-Less “V-shaped,” for example, and potentially more “swoosh-shaped” in nature.
+- Our view is that a U.S. recovery may take longer than many are currently anticipating, with the potential for increased market volatility in the near term.

 Q. How would you sum up your current view of the U.S. equity market?